ian-nai/PyGallica/README.md

 A Python wrapper for the National Library of France's Gallica API.
 The package contains basic classes and associated methods for querying the [Search API](http://api.bnf.fr/api-gallica-de-recherche), [Gallica IIIF API](http://api.bnf.fr/api-iiif-de-recuperation-des-images-de-gallica), and the [Document API](http://api.bnf.fr/api-document-de-gallica).
 No API keys are required.

+The folder pygallica_api contains the original, Python 2 version of the wrapper, and the folder python3 contains the Python 3 version.

 ### Getting Started

 Download the project above, then unzip the file.
 In your terminal, navigate to the project folder and install the requirements: